 cardboard bale price – Prices per ton

 The price of baled cardboard in the United States in 2022 is about $50 – $90 per bale or about $0.05 – $0.09 per pound, so a load of 6 large bales will pay you about $300 – $540, not bad!
-The price of a bale can vary depending on your location, so we recommend checking your local recycling centre beforehand.
+The price of a bale can vary depending on your location, so we recommend checking your local recycling center beforehand.

 The weight and size of a cardboard bale can vary greatly depending on the baler’s size and model.
 But How much does a bale of cardboard weight?

 A standard bale of cardboard can weigh between 800 lbs and 1000 lbs (about 400kg to 500kg), so it can be useful to know the actual prices per weight of baled cardboard.
-Here is what you can expect for the recycled cardboard prices 2022 (those are constantly fluctuating and you should check your local recycling center):
+Here is what you can expect for recycled cardboard prices 2022 (those are constantly fluctuating and you should check your local bulk cardboard recycling center):

 |Material & Preparation||Price per Bale of about 1000 lbs||Cardboard Price per Ton|